tomasrelai/join-order-benchmark/README.md

 The CSV files used in the paper, which are from May 2013, can be found at [http://homepages.cwi.nl/~boncz/job/imdb.tgz](http://homepages.cwi.nl/~boncz/job/imdb.tgz)

+The instructions below download a larger 2017 version of the DB.

 The license and links to the current version IMDB data set can be found at [http://www.imdb.com/interfaces](http://www.imdb.com/interfaces)